GeneralBots/botbook/src/chapter-09-tools/README.md

-# Chapter 09: API and Tooling
+# Chapter 09: LLM Tools

 Define tools that LLMs can call from your BASIC scripts.